 #25 Prometheus

-Prometheus is an open-source toolkit for system monitoring and alerting which is well-liked and was created especially for monitoring contemporary applications.
+Prometheus is a well-liked open-source toolkit for system monitoring and alerting.
+It was created especially to monitor contemporary applications.
 It allows for monitoring Linux servers and Kubernetes, and it records metrics as time series data.

 Additionally, we can enable short-lived jobs by using push gateway and specialized exporters like HAProxy, StatsD, Graphite, etc. Prometheus is designed to operate on a single server node and does not rely on distributed storage.